Last updated: 17 October 2019

 Awareness is always the first step in change.
 Action must be taken from an aware and educated standpoint.
 And, embodying your worth and leading by example is arguably the most powerful way to influence those around you.

 This article was written by guest author, Megan Hart.
 Megan also writes inspiring stories and coaches people on how to live more embodied lives.
-Visit her website Enigmatic Feminine to find out more about her work.
+Visit her website Megan Hart Coach to find out more about her work.